mozilla-services/server-syncstorage/deployment/README.rst

 Launch an m1.small instance using image "ami-e8249881".
 This is an Amazon Linux image using instance storage for its root partition.

-Place it in the "sync2-sg-web" security group, and use the contents of "./scripts/setup_webhead.sh" as the "user data" during startup.
+Place it in the "syncstorage-sg-web" security group, and use the contents of "./scripts/setup_webhead.sh" as the "user data" during startup.
 This is a cloud-init script that will build and install all the necessary packages to stand up a fully-functioning webhead.